Jrue Holiday NBA Preview vs. the Magic

 Jrue Holiday Insights vs. the Magic

-- This season, Holiday has made 4.8 shots from the floor per game, which adds up to 10.4% of his team's total makes.
+- This season, Holiday has made 4.7 field goals per game, which accounts for 10.1% of his team's total makes.

-- Holiday is averaging 4.5 three-point field goal attempts per game this season, which is 9.6% of his team's tries from beyond the arc.
+- He's made 1.7 threes per game, or 10.1% of his team's makes from beyond the arc this season.

-- Holiday's Celtics average 101.3 possessions per game, which ranks 26th among NBA teams, while the Magic are one of the league's slowest with 102.9 possessions per contest.
+- Holiday's opponents, the Magic, have one of the slowest offensive tempos, ranking 24th, averaging 102.9 possessions per game, while his Celtics average 101.4 per game, which ranks 27th among NBA teams.

-- The Magic concede 108.9 points per contest, third-ranked in the league.
+- On defense, the Magic have allowed 109.7 points per game, which is fourth-best in the NBA.

-- On the glass, the Magic are No. 1 in the league, allowing 40.3 rebounds per contest.
+- The Magic give up 40.1 rebounds per game, best in the league.

-- In terms of assists, the Magic are second in the league, allowing 23.1 per game.
+- Looking at assists, the Magic are ranked second in the NBA, allowing 23.4 per contest.

-- In terms of 3-pointers, the Magic have given up 11.5 makes per contest, seventh in the NBA.
+- Looking at 3-pointers, the Magic are eighth in the league, allowing 11.8 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!